 For all these reasons, the spirit of pilgrimage is not exclusive.
 Pilgrims

 should not visit the historic and modern Holy Land without encountering the

 living Christian community.
-Likewise, they must also make special effort to
+Likewise, they must also take pains to

 encounter the diverse peoples and traditions of the Holy Land.
 Pilgrimage today